Parents come in many shapes and sizes.

 - A mum of two who openly reminisces of a happier life before kids.

-But if you find yourself in this group, you are not alone and there are things you can do to turn things around:
+But if you find yourself in this group, remember that you’re not alone and there are things you can do to turn things around.

 3 ways you can learn to like being a parent